MEEPproject/fpga_shell/README.md

 ## 3. Vivado project

-In order to creaet a Vivado project, and generate the **FPGA Shell** around the EA.
+In order to create a Vivado project, and generate the **FPGA Shell** around the EA.

 if you are working with **acme**, there are different "flavours" that can be generated.